How is it possible for products to have a “600w vs. 1,000w” identity crisis? Isn’t the spec going to lay it all out?

 - Replaces up to 1,400 watts of HPS.

 What science has taught us is that a watt is a watt, no matter the voltage, amps, light source, whether it has optics or any other possible differentiating factor.
-When you strip out the hyperbole and fairy tale marketing claims, you end up with a 540 watt LED light fixture.
+When you strip out the hyperbole and fairy tale marketing claims, you end up with a 600 watt LED light fixture.
+Bringing back our previous example of the 600 watt vs. 1,000 watt LED, there’s a good chance that it’s actually a 600w.

-The bottom line is that everyone would like to get the same or better yields than they are used to with the additional benefit of saving on energy costs.
+The bottom line is that everyone would like to get the same or better output than they are used to with the additional benefit of saving on energy costs.
 Expecting this to happen with a 70% reduction in power is just not realistic.
-Occasionally a 20% reduction in power will yield similar results, however the last we checked, LED’s hadn’t broken the laws of physics yet.
+Occasionally a 20% reduction in power will yield similar results, however the last we checked, LED fixtures hadn’t broken the laws of physics yet.

 The most efficient light source is going to be a bulb or LED with nothing covering it, as every time you touch the light it costs you energy; whether that is to add a reflector, baffle, optic etc.

 Fortunately, it is really easy to cheat our way through this and rely solely on spec sheet data.
-For instance, if we build a light that has all red LED’s, we could increase our – on paper – efficacy up to or exceeding an industry leading 3.0 umol/j.
+For instance, if we build a light that has all red LED’s, we could increase our – on paper – efficacy up to or exceeding an industry-leading 3.0 umol/j.
 Building a light for pure specmanship isn’t going to grow plants but it will make for a great bullet-point on a sales brochure.
 The reality is that we need broad spectrum healthy light to grow big, high yielding plants, even if it means losing the spec war.
+In other words, the whole “600 watt vs. 1,000 watt” LED on a spec sheet means very little on its own.

 So what does this all mean?
 Look at the true power draw of a light fixture.
 LED’s can save power against some technologies, but HPS and HID are already very efficient sources.
 If you want a true 1-to-1 replacement, plan on using an equivalent amount of power (especially for the flowering stage).
 Don’t fret though, there are other power saving advantages to LEDs.
 Due to their slightly more efficient qualities, the overall heat emitted is about 10-15% less and most LEDs do not emit infrared (IR) light which means ambient room temps can be increased by about 8 degrees Fahrenheit, reducing your HVAC needs.